actix/examples/json_decode_error/README.md

 This example demonstrates how to return useful error messages to the client when the server receives a request with invalid JSON, or which cannot be deserialized to the expected model.
-By configuring an `error_handler` on the route, we set response code to `422 Unprocessable Entity`, and return the string representation of the error.
+By configuring an `error_handler` on the route, we can set appropriate response codes and return the string representation of the error.

 ## Usage